capnproto/capnproto/doc/encoding.md

     +-+-----------------------------+--+----------------------------+

     A (2 bits) = 1, to indicate that this is a list pointer.
-    B (30 bits) = Offset, in words, from the start of the pointer to the start of the first element of the list.
+    B (30 bits) = Offset, in words, from the end of the pointer to the start of the first element of the list.
 Signed.
     C (3 bits) = Size of each element:
         0 = 0 (e.g. List(Void))